gitcd-io/website/content/pages/en/cli.rst

 Finish a feature branch
 -----------------------
 If your pull request got approved by a fellow developer and all your tests were running properly, you probably want to merge your feature into the master branch.
-If you dont pass a branch name, your current branch will be taken.
+If you don't pass a branch name, your current branch will be taken.

 .. code-block:: bash

     git-cd finish <branchname>

 .. container:: responsive-image